Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

 Today, a Social Security Number has become one of the most important identifiers a citizen can have, being required for opening bank accounts, obtaining credit, and paying taxes.
 The number is linked to a person’s address (current and past), phone numbers, criminal and financial histories, date of birth, and much more.

 Because this information is very sensitive, not all of these services are easily accessible to the public.
-In addition, there are paid and free varieties of SSN lookup, each with its advantages and disadvantages.
+In addition, there are paid and free varieties of SSN lookups, each with its advantages and disadvantages.

 The following guide offers practical and actionable tips on how to legally and cost-effectively search for information about a person using a Social Security Number.

-Can You Locate Person By Social Security Number for Free?
+Can You Locate Person by Social Security Number for Free?

 As Social Security Numbers and the information associated with them are highly personal, members of the public are generally prohibited from performing Social Security Number background checks for personal reasons.